 This is a terrible shame because there were countless times growing up that my life would have been greatly enriched by the delicious escapism reading brings.
 Because I wasn’t a strong reader and had my supposed rep as a cool kid to protect, my escapism of choice was always film.
 I still love film, but realize now that story can be so much richer when experienced through literature.

 I became a “reader” after finally finishing my undergraduate degree at 39.
-As the year 2010 dawned, several unrelated events occurred that led to the inspiration for a historical novel that I knew I had to write.
+At that time, several unrelated events occurred that led to the inspiration for a historical novel that I knew I had to write.
 Since writers need to read—a lot—I started reading for research, reading for craft, and reading for pleasure, often at the same time.

 In addition to becoming a reader, I began my quest to learn the craft of writing.
 I’d done some creative writing in high school and college and had planned to major in writing, but I fell off the rails at some point and hadn’t written anything—except journaling—in more than twenty years.
-I didn’t know how to write a novel.
+I didn’t have a clue how to write a novel.

 Many classes, workshops, critique groups, and conferences later, I’m still working on it.
-And I have become someone who takes great pleasure in leisurely savoring a good book—even in public.
+And I've become someone who takes pleasure in leisurely savoring a good book—even in public.
 Reading is hip!

 My house has been filling with stacks and piles of books (I might have a tiny problem).
 I love them and cherish them and I will never give them up in exchange for an